Camp Half-Blood Chronicles: The Senior Year Adventures

-Wrath of the Triple Goddess is the seventh book in the Percy Jackson and the Olympians series.
-In the book, Percy continues his quest for letters of recommendation for college which began in the previous novel, this time from Hecate.
+In Wrath of the Triple Goddess, Percy continues his quest for letters of recommendation for college which began in the previous novel, this time from Hecate.
+His quest is to pet-sit Hecate's hellhound Hecuba and polecat Gale.

 The Trials of Apollo

 The Trials of Apollo is a pentalogy of books written by Riordan.
 It chronicles the life of Apollo after his being made mortal by Zeus as a punishment for his actions during The Heroes of Olympus series.
-The first book, The Hidden Oracle, was featured on May 5, 2016.
+The first book, The Hidden Oracle, was released on May 3, 2016.
 It also features most of the characters from The Heroes of Olympus and Percy Jackson and the Olympians series.